firefly-oss/lib-transactional-engine/README.md

 - Explicit: steps/compensations declared in code; DAG is validated at startup.
 - Safe: per‑step retry/backoff/timeout; optional per‑run idempotency.
 - Productive: typed StepInputs and SagaResult; parameter injection; HttpCall for header propagation.
-- Observable: lifecycle events (SagaEvents) and optional aspect logging.
+- Observable: lifecycle events (SagaEvents), Step events per step on success, and optional aspect logging.

 ## When to use / When not to use
 When to use